uploadtigris/my_linux_experience/LinuxJourney_Notes/06_Processes.md

 	- SIGTERM (15): Termination.
 This is the polite way to ask a process to terminate. ***the default signal sent by the kill command***.
 Often referred to as **signal 15 Linux**
 	- SIGSTOP:

 kill (Terminate)
 - default termination with kill sigterm
 	- **kill** , despite it's name, can send various signals
 		- kill sigterm process_ID --> shutdown cleanly
 		- kill -15 process_ID --> equivalent to the command above
+- Forcing termination w/ SIGKILL
+	- kill -9 12445
+	- -9 --> **terminates the process immediately** w/o giving it a chance
+	- SIGKILL is an unconditional termination
+	- SIGTERM is a polite request
 - other useful signals
 	- SIGHUP
 		- kill sighup --> used to tell daemon processes to reload their configuration files